Kizomba Harmony Presents… the Best All-Around Dancer Competition!

 - Competitors will draw lots to determine their partner prior to every category.
 If you draw someone that you have already partnered with in that stage of competition (eliminator or final) you will redraw but partnering in one of the final heats with someone you have danced with during the eliminator section is allowed.

-- The afro section will be a one-minute pre-choreographed individual solo.
-(Any African dance from the continent of Africa is allowed ex: Afrohouse, Kudoro, Coupe-decale, Soukous, etc)
+- The Afro section will be a one-minute pre-choreographed individual solo.
+(Any African dance from the continent of Africa is allowed ex: Afrohouse, Funana, Kudoro, Coupe-decale, Soukous, etc)

 Competitors will be judged on their social dance ability and African dance foundation in four categories.